Various pink and red heart shapes and scribbles overlapping on a red background.

 Please enable cookies or click here to view the video on YouTube.

-The popular food delivery service used insight-led data to drive their 2017 campaign, having found that 54% of Brits would be happy to ‘third wheel’ a couple on Valentine’s Day, while 37% of couples said they'd be happy to have a third person at the dinner table.
+The popular food delivery service used insight-led data to drive this campaign, having found that 54% of Brits would be happy to ‘third wheel’ a couple on Valentine’s Day, while 37% of couples said they'd be happy to have a third person at the dinner table.

 From this, #ThirdWheelKevin was born.
 Deliveroo customers were able to purchase a ‘Third Wheel’ meal deal on and around the big day, meaning singletons weren’t left to dine alone.

-Amassing almost 220,000 views across YouTube, Facebook and twitter, as well as being picked up by regional national, trade and international press, the campaign proved popular with singles and couples alike.
+Amassing almost 220,000 views across YouTube, Facebook and X, as well as being picked up by regional national, trade and international press, the campaign proved popular with singles and couples alike.

 Whoever said three’s a crowd was clearly just in need of a Deliveroo!